folio-org/mod-inventory-update/README.md

 ## API

-Inventory Update so far supports two different update schemes implemented by two different end-points, which both accepts PUT requests with a payload of an [Inventory Record Set JSON body](ramls/inventory-record-set.json).
+Inventory Update so far supports two different update schemes implemented by two different end-points, which both accept PUT requests with a payload of an [Inventory Record Set JSON body](ramls/inventory-record-set.json) , `inventor-upsert-hrid` and `shared-inventory-upsert-matchkey`.
 An inventory record set is a set of records including an Inventory Instance, and an array of holdings records with embedded arrays of items.

+Both upsert APIs have a batch equivalent, `inventory-batch-upsert-hrid`, and `shared-inventory-batch-upsert-matchkey` respectively.
+The batch APIs take arrays of inventory record sets and utilizes Inventory Storage's batch upsert APIs with a significant improvement in overall data import performance compared to the record-by-record updates of the single record APIs.

 Refer to the [API documentation](#api-documentation) section, and to the following explanation sections: